Kim Jong-pil: Political career

-After the April Revolution, a citizens' and students' uprising against the Syngman Rhee dictatorship and election fraud in 1960, he engineered the May 16 coup, led by Major General Park Chung-hee in 1961 with his fellow Korea Military Academy (8th graduating class) classmates.
-He served in several high-profile offices, including Chairman of the ruling Democratic Republican Party during Park's eighteen year presidency until assassination in 1979.
+After the April Revolution, a citizens' and students' uprising against the Syngman Rhee dictatorship and election fraud in 1960, he engineered the May 16 coup, led by Major General Park Chung Hee in 1961 with his fellow Korea Military Academy (8th graduating class) classmates.
+He served in several high-profile offices, including chairman of the ruling Democratic Republican Party during Park's eighteen year presidency until his assassination in 1979.

-In 1965, he spearheaded the establishment of diplomatic relations with Japan following the conclusion of Imperial Japanese rule of Korea.
-Japanese rule of Daeil Cheongoogwon was used as seed money for economic development of Pohang Steel and the Gyeongbu Expressway to achieve the Miracle on the Han River.
-The poverty of 60 dollars income to 30,000 dollars strong economy of South Korea.
-Income went from 60 South Korean Won to 30,000 South Korean Won, representing a robust economy.
+Immediately following the successful coup that placed Park in power, Kim Jong-pil established the Korean Central Intelligence Agency (KCIA), becoming its first director.
+The KCIA wielded unlimited and unchecked power in support of Park's authoritarian rule, arbitrarily arresting, torturing, and persecuting Park's political opponents.

+Thereafter, Kim spearheaded the effort to establish official diplomatic relations with Japan.
+In 1962, he traveled to Tokyo, where he met with Japanese Prime Minister Ikeda Hayato and urged the immediate normalization of relations between the two nations, although Ikeda replied that more preparation was needed.
+Normalization was eventually achieved in 1965.
+According to the "Kim-Ohira Memo" exchanged between Japanese Foreign Minister Masayoshi Ohira and Kim Jong-pil at that time, South Korea agreed to waive any further compensation for Korean victims of Japanese war crimes in exchange for $300 million US dollars in grants and $500 million in other economic assistance.

-In 1963, he founded the Democratic Republican Party which helped President Park Chung-hee strengthen his power and his party maintained supermajority during his presidency.
+In 1963, Kim founded the Democratic Republican Party which helped President Park Chung Hee strengthen his power and maintain a legislative supermajority during his presidency.
 From 1971 to 1975, he served as Prime Minister of South Korea.
 He assumed the same position from 1998 to 2000 during Kim Dae-jung's presidency as part of the Alliance DJP.

 In 1987, Kim Jong-pil staged a political comeback by creating a new political party known as the New Democratic Republican Party (NDRP).
-Most of the key party members and backers were conservatives who had served with him under the Park Chung-hee administration.
-Key members included Choi Gak-kyu, Kim Dong-kun, Koo Ja-choon, Lee Hee-il, Kim Yong-tae, Cho Yong-jik, Kim Yong-hwan, Kim Moon-won, etc. As chairman of the NDRP, he ran for president and lost to Roh Tae-woo of the ruling Democratic Justice Party (DJP).
+Most of the key party members and backers were conservatives who had served with him under the Park Chung Hee administration.
+Key members included Choi Gak-kyu, Kim Dong Kun (김동근 (1930)), Koo Ja-choon, Lee Hee-il, Kim Yong-tae, Cho Yong-jik, Kim Yong-hwan, Kim Moon-won, etc. As chairman of the NDRP, he ran for president and lost to Roh Tae-woo of the ruling Democratic Justice Party (DJP).
 In the 13th National Assembly legislative elections held in April 1988, the NDRP won 35 seats out of the 299-seat National Assembly.